 “A DAO (a decentralized autonomous organization) is a type of organization that is run on the blockchain through the use of smart contracts.
 The smart contracts lay out the rules that govern the DAO and are used to execute decisions.
 Unlike traditional businesses and organizations, where decisions are governed by centralized primary shareholders, DAOs are operated by a community of token holders.
 All governance token holders in a DAO are able to vote and have a say in key decisions.
 If a proposal achieves a predefined level of consensus (like a certain number of votes), it is accepted and executed according to the rules within the smart contract.”

 In theory, DAOs should act as a more ethical and transparent way to operate organizations.
 Not only do they eliminate the need for centralized, hierarchical decision-making, but they also successfully align incentives among all stakeholders.
 This upgrades users and contributors of the organization into genuine investors and owners.
-By opting for community ownership, DAOs allow those who are actively working in the organization to have a say in critical decisions regarding its future.
+By opting for community ownership, DAOs allow those actively working in the organization to have a say in critical decisions regarding its future.

 But, while successful DAOs do create a circular ecosystem that operates without a single individual having the final say, it’s important to note that all DAOs still contain orders of power.
 In most DAOs, an individual’s contribution level is often rewarded with governance tokens.
-Those who contribute the most also hold the most governance tokens, and therefore the highest reputational voting power.
+Those who contribute the most also hold the most governance tokens and, therefore, the highest reputational voting power.

 DAOs are novel, which is why many are still working through operational roadblocks.
-Collaborative decision-making takes time, and requires full community buy-in for a DAO to run smoothly.
-Reaching a consensus can be challenging, and the act of even getting a proposal to the voting stage can be difficult if too many parties are involved at once in the early stages of a DAO’s formation.
+Collaborative decision-making takes time and requires full community buy-in for a DAO to run smoothly.
+Reaching a consensus can be challenging.
+Even getting a proposal to the voting stage can be difficult if too many parties are involved in the early stages of a DAO’s formation.

 With this difficulty comes operational risk, according to Lauren Kacher, founder of Alterrage, the first DAO-led fashion label.
-“It’s important to determine the amount of risk you are willing to take on from the start,”said Kacher, in an interview with nft now.
+“It’s important to determine the amount of risk you are willing to take on from the start,” Kacher said in an interview with nft now.
 “DAOs bring great opportunity for growth, but at the risk of losing control without proper fundamentals.”

 Compared to corporations and formal organizations, DAOs also bring sizable security risks.
 Web3 is still very much a wild west, and we’ve seen even the most iron-clad smart contracts get hacked.
 So, before moving forward in your DAO formation, you must have a team of skilled developers and multiple risk mitigation plans in place.